What are the FHA loan down payment requirements?

 Other low down payment mortgage options

-FHA loans aren’t the only way to buy a home with a smaller up-front investment.
-Several other programs offer low, or even zero, down payment options, depending on your income, location, or military service.
+FHA loans aren’t the only way to buy a home with a smaller upfront investment.
+There are also other programs that offer low, or even zero-down payment options, depending on your income, location, or profession.
 If you’re exploring how to buy a house with no money down, these may be worth a close look.

-- Department of Veterans Affairs (VA) loans: VA loans are available to eligible veterans, active-duty service members, and some surviving spouses.
+- VA loans: VA loans are offered through the U.S. Department of Veterans Affairs3 and are available to eligible veterans, active-duty service members, and some surviving spouses.
 There’s no down payment requirement for VA loans.

-- U.S. Department of Agriculture (USDA) loans: USDA loans are available in qualifying rural and suburban areas and offer a 0% down payment.
-Note: Rocket Mortgage® no longer accepts USDA loan applications.
+- USDA loans: USDA loans are offered through the U.S. Department of Agriculture and are available in qualifying rural and suburban areas and offer a 0% down payment.
+Note: Rocket Mortgage does not offer USDA loans.

-- Freddie Mac’s Home Possible®: This conventional loan program allows down payments as low as 3% and is designed for low- to moderate-income borrowers.
+- Freddie Mac’s Home Possible: This conventional loan program allows down payments as low as 3% and is designed for low- to moderate-income borrowers.4

-- Fannie Mae’s HomeReady®: This program offers 3% down options and allows income from non-borrower household members to help you qualify.
+- Fannie Mae’s HomeReady: This program offers 3% down options and allows income from non-borrower household members to help you qualify.4, 5

 FAQ

-Below are some of the most frequently asked questions about the FHA down payment requirement.
+Here are the answers to some frequently asked questions about FHA loans.
 If you want to learn more and narrow down your loan options, don’t forget to check out Rocket Mortgage learning resources.

 How much is 3.5% down on a $300K house?